 Eight different species of pack rats live throughout North America, though their common name is officially woodrats.
 Eastern, whitethroat, southern plains, bushytail, Mexican, desert, dusky-footed, and Stephens woodrats all hold distinct territories in the Nearctic region and have different appearances and diets based on their distribution.
 The rodents get the name pack rat from their tendency to collect items like jewelry, cooking utensils, cutlery, and can tabs.
 Additionally, they may be called trade rats because some species leave items behind, like pinecones, instead of just taking.

-Pack Rat Removal
+Pack Rat Control Services

 Since they carry diseases and are wild animals, pack rats should never be handled by untrained individuals.
 If there is a woodrat infestation, professionals should be called to deal with the problem.
 Critter Control technicians have the tools necessary to trap the rodents safely and humanely.